djdeangelis/curvefit/index.md

 {% include note.html content="You can change the way any toolbox function works by copying and renaming the script file, and then modifying your copy.
 However, these changes will not be reflected in the graphical environment." %}

-### Example data sets
+## Example data sets
-To help you learn how to use the Curve Fitting Tool, several data sets of measured and gennerated data are provided.
+To help you learn how to use the Curve Fitting Tool, several data sets of measured and generated data are provided.
+Some of these data sets are used in the examples included in this guide.

 <table>
 <colgroup>